Missile Strike On Residential Area Of Azerbaijani City Kills Six In Latest Fighting Over Nagorno-Karabakh

 The territory's de facto leadership reported 29 more deaths on October 16 to increase its death toll from this chapter of fighting to 633.

-The Azerbaijani government does not release military casualty figures but before the missile attack on Ganja said 47 civilians had died.
+The Azerbaijani government does not release military casualty figures but said that before the missile attack on Ganca 47 civilians had died.

-Missile Strike On Residential Area Of Azerbaijani City Kills Six In Latest Fighting Over Nagorno-Karabakh

-A missile strike in the early hours of October 17 hit a residential area in Ganja, Azerbaijan’s second largest city, killing six people and demolishing at least one building while people inside were sleeping.